HaoYifanyo/Activiti_demo/README.md

 The two multithreading methods `openAuditBatch` and `auditBatch` are implemented with `Future` and `Callable`.

 ## TaskListener
+A task listener is used to execute custom Java logic or an expression upon the occurrence of a certain task-related event.

+`CustomTaskListener` is an example.
+The implementation idea is to get the configuration information from candidate groups and parse it, and call the method of the user module to get the **candidate users**.

 ## Configuration
 ### In the yml file